 On April 19, 2019 Governor Mills signed LD 283, which contained the revised Maine Learning Results for Social Studies.
 While personal finance has always been included in the standards, this bill and the subsequent revision of the standards were designed to make explicit the importance of this content area.
 The law went into effect on June 23.
 Planning is underway for a series of professional development opportunities around the state in 2019 and 2020, as well as online resources to help support schools as they transition to use of the revised standards.

-In the meantime, this page has been created along with links to related pages and resources to help educators and districts to begin planning for any curricular changes that are deemed necessary in light of the revised standards.
+In the meantime, a new Social Studies: Standards & Instruction website has been created, along with links to related pages and resources, to help educators and districts begin planning for any curricular changes that are deemed necessary in light of the revised standards.

 As part of the scheduled periodic review of the Maine Learning Results, the Maine Department of Education completed a revision of the Social Studies component of the Maine Learning Results.
 See button below for the 2019 version of the Maine Learning Results for Social Studies.
 The 2007 version of the Maine Learning Results for Social Studies are available at the bottom of this web page.

 The social studies standards include four content areas (Civics & Government, Personal Finance & Economics, Geography, History) with performance expectations that embed the application of social studies processes, knowledge, and skills.
 Each content strand breaks down the standard into performance expectations for each separate grade K-5 and grade bands for grades 6-8 and 9-Diploma.
 The standards also include an introduction with more information about the Guiding Principles and a section of key ideas in the social studies standards.

 Local schools make decisions about the identification of resources that will support teachers and students in their learning and understanding in social studies.
 The Maine Department of Education offers materials on this page to assist schools in their local efforts.

 Check out the introductory videos below to learn more about the standards: